szoftveres/RF_instruments/vna/README.md

 ![thru](thru.jpg)

-On this VNA, through-only correction results is a somewhat limited dynamic range, because of lack of proper isolation (leakage of the QPC6324 RF switch, as well as being built on a single PCB, with parts close to each other and not being shielded):
+On this VNA, through-only correction results is a somewhat limited dynamic range, because of lack of proper isolation (leakage within the ADL5802 dual mixer as well as in the QPC6324 RF switch, plus being built on a single PCB, with parts close to each other and without using any kind of shielding):

 ![cal_iso_uncorrected](cal_iso_uncorrected.png)

-The dynamic range can be increased by measuring the signal leakage and including it into the equation.
-The assumption is that the leakage adds to the S2,1 of the through standard as well as to the S2,1 of the DUT, therefore once it is known ("isolation" calibration), it can be subtracted.
+The dynamic range can be increased by measuring the signal leakage and including it in the error correction calculations.
+The assumption is that the leakage adds to the S2,1 measurement of the through standard as well as of the DUT, therefore once it is known ("isolation" cal measurement), it can be subtracted from both.
 The equation changes like this:

 ![eq2](eq2.png)